 - Utilize social media.
 Google Ads, Instagram Ads, and Facebook Ads are all fantastic ways to connect with and grow your customer base, so make sure you factor in the cost of paid social media advertising into your business plan.
 You should also have your own social media pages across all popular platforms that you regularly update with fresh, topical content.

 - Use an email marketing tool.
 These days, email marketing campaigns are a must for capturing your audience and ensuring that customers return.
-Sendinblue and Constant Contact are two of the best on the market today, but you can check out my full list of email marketing tools for more options.
+Brevo, GetResponse, MailerLite, and ActiveCampaign are four of the best email marketing tools on the market today, but you can check out my full list of email marketing tools for more options.

 - Offer customer rewards.
 As part of your email marketing campaign, it’s a great idea to offer customer loyalty rewards, such as 20% off your second purchase or a buy one, get one 50% off deal.